BLOGS

 What This Idea Actually Does

 It strips hundreds of thousands of jobs of their dignity.
 The Kenyan flower industry, the Colombian rose and carnation belt, the Ecuadorian highlands: these are not abstract export categories.
-They are families, schools, communities, entire regions built on the global demand for flowers.
+They are families, schools, communities, and entire regions built on the global demand for flowers.
 The global south's floriculture is one of the most underreported development stories in global trade.

 It turns efficient supply chains into moral failures.
 The carbon math is more complicated than the slogan suggests.
 Heated European greenhouses and African open-field production carry very different footprints, and the honest answer requires nuance.
 The slogan does not.